mddas/CCMA/README.md

 # CCMA
-This is school management system
+This is school management system using laravel submitted to radiant info-tech